What is Worship?

 It is also written:

-The Hebrew noun “anavah” (humility) is derived from the verb “anah,” which means to be bowed down or afflicted.
+The Hebrew nouns for humility “anav” (masculine) and “anavah” (feminine) are derived from the verb “anah,” which means to be bowed down or afflicted.

 Examples of worshiping God